-Alternatively, if you’re looking to build a simple log cabin, then there are loads of free floor plans and designs for all sorts of log homes… start by looking at these free log cabin floor plans.
+Alternatively, if you’re looking to build a simple log cabin, then there are loads of free floor plans and designs for all sorts of log homes… start by looking at these cabin plans.
 These plans have been drawn by architects and feature floor plans and elevations.

 If you’re the later and are looking to showcase your creativity by designing you log own log cabin then:

 - We have a design series of articles to give you inspiration, it’s a great starting point!

 - We also have important factors to consider when designing a log cabin to maximize your space and create an elegant home.

 That should be more than enough for both the left and right sides of the brain to complete their log cabin designs!

 Once your plans are finalized; visit the municipal planning department to ensure your plans adhere to building codes.
 Also, get a builder or structural engineer to validate the structural properties of your cabin.

 Most, if not all, countries in the world have planning laws, regulations, building codes and zoning laws.